connect-web/OSRS-ML-Live-Data/README.md

 This project is a machine learning project that predicts whether a player is predicted to be banned for botting on Old School Runescape.

+### Future public availability
+- In future the website will collect data and a new train script will be required.
+- At this point the training and datasets for training will be made public.

 ### Purpose